jmgaleano/jupytering/README.md

-# jupytering
-TensorFlow personal set of modules
+# Jupyter and Python personal set of modules